diogo-pessoa/milestoneThree/README.md

 App is deployed using heroku.

-I have linked the github repository to The heroku and enabled automatice deploys.
-Hence when a commit reaches master.
+I have linked the github repository to The heroku and enabled automatic deploys.
+Hence, when a commit reaches master.
 It will automatically release a new version.

 #### Steps:
 - `Login` to heroku [login](https://id.heroku.com/login)